iamsims/API-Backend-with-Auth/README.md

 ##### Response

-If successful, this endpoint returns a JSON object containing the access token for the authenticated user.
+If successful, this endpoint returns a JSON object and sets the cookie for the authenticated user.
 - Status Code: 200 OK
 - Body:
-    - result (boolean): whether the operation succeeded
+    - `result` (boolean): whether the operation succeeded
-    - access_token (string): the JWT access token for the user
-    - token_type (string): the type of the token (must be "bearer")

 If the credentials are invalid or an error occurs, an error response is returned.